Distant Hill Nature Trail

 “No one is useless in this world who lightens the burdens of another."
 Charles Dickens

-All Donations to the ‘Distant Hill Accessible Trail Fund'
+All Donations to ‘Distant Hill Accessible Trail Fund'

-go directly to buy the gravel, culverts, and fabric used to build more accessible trails at Distant Hill.
+go directly to buy the gravel, culverts, and fabric used to build more accessible trails.

 Distant Hill Nature Trail &

 Open to the public daily, dawn to dusk.

 Parking is available at the trail-head just off the paved road